Escape to Northern Ontario and enjoy time with family this March Break.

 Windy Lake Provincial Park

-Head to Windy Lake Provincial Park for winter camping on the lakeside cabins and yurt campsites.
-Famous for its sandy beaches and fantastic water sports scene in the summer months, the Windy Lake Provincial Park also provides a great winter experience that includes cross-country skiing on Onaping Falls Nordic Ski Club trails and ice fishing.
+Head to Windy Lake Provincial Park for winter camping in the lakeside cabins and yurt campsites.
+Famous for its sandy beaches and fantastic water-sports scene in the summer months, the Windy Lake Provincial Park also offers a great winter experience, including cross-country skiing on the Onaping Falls Nordic Ski Club trails and ice fishing.
 You can also enjoy snowshoeing while enjoying crisp, fresh snow on Jack Pine, birch, and spruce trees.

 Address: Old Cartier Rd, Sudbury